brittneypostma/devDocs/src/routes/blog/posts/react.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;So, we have 3 folders left in the main directory.
 The first is `node_modules`.
 These are all the files the packages in `package.json` need to run your app.
 Whenever you `npm install` or `yarn` a package, it will install its files into the `node_modules` folder.
 You do not directly do anything with this folder.
 Next, we have the `public` folder.
 It contains `index.html`, the page template, and `index.js`, the JavaScript entry point.
 For the project to build, these files must keep the same names and locations.
 Only files inside the public directory can be directly used by `public/index.html`, such as the `favicon.ico` and other images needed for meta tags.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Lastly, we have the `src` folder.
 This is the folder where the code of your application lives.
 For now you see `App.css`, `App.js`, `App.test.js`, `index.css`, `index.js`, and `logo.svg`.
 Everything you see on the page in the browser is located within these files.
 These files can be deleted, renamed, or edited and any new files and folders, will be added to this directory.
 Additionally, if you already had Git installed when you created the app, a `.git` directory will be created too.
 This initializes a git repository for your project.
 After you create a new repo on GitHub, you can run `git remote add origin https://github.com/your-github-username/repo-name` you will be able to `git add .`, `git commit -m "any changes you made`, and then `git push` to add your application to GitHub.
 You might want to add a `.gitignore` file for any files you don't want to add to the repository, such as environment variables or tokens.
-There were a few new files added in the latest release that we don't need to worry about at this time, we will talk about `serviceWorker.js` later and if you are curious about the other files, a Google search will usually help you find the answer.
+There were a few new files added in the latest release that we don't need to worry about at this time, we will talk about `serviceWorker.js` in the [Service Worker](#service-worker) section and if you are curious about the other files, a Google search will usually help you find the answer.

 ### How React Works